Ethical and responsible research principles and practices

 Classroom: C6-E106 Campus Nord

-Estimated workload: 13 sessions (25 hours) plus recommended readings
+Estimated workload: 15 hours of lectures plus recommended readings

 The number of attendees is limited to 40 (first come first served)